golang/website/_content/security/policy.md

 releases](/wiki/MinorReleases)**, and are kept private until then.

-Three to seven days before the release, a pre-announcement is sent to golang-announce, announcing the presence of a security fix in the upcoming releases, and whether the issue affects the standard library, the toolchain, or both (but not disclosing any more details).
+Three to seven days before the release, a pre-announcement is sent to golang-announce, announcing the presence of one or more security fixes in the upcoming releases, and whether the issues affect the standard library, the toolchain, or both, as well as reserved CVE IDs for each of the fixes.

 Some examples of past PRIVATE issues include: